raghavmecheri/viper/misc/Report.md

 ## `1.4` How to Obtain and Use Viper
 To obtain the Viper code repository, simply clone this repo: https://github.com/raghavmecheri/viper
  - Once cloned, type `cd src && make && cd ..`
- - There should now be a viper.native file in your current directory, as well as an exec.sh
  - Next, write some Viper code in a (filename).vp file (details on how to write Viper in next sections)
      - For an example, open a `test.vp` and inside write `print("hello world");`
  - Running `./viper.native test.vp` will output the llvm code if desired